 “Not neglecting to meet together, as is the habit of some.” —Hebrews 10:25

 There are approximately 90 “one another” verses in the Bible: greet one another, comfort one another, seek good for one another.
-It is pretty hard to live out these commands when you don’t actually spend time together.
+It is pretty hard to live out these commands when you don’t actually spend time together in community.
 At Mars Hill Church, we want for our Community Groups to be places where these “one another” verses can be lived out in love.

 “Live in harmony with one another.” —Romans 12:16